learningmatter-mit/azo_barriers/README.md

 - Singlet-triplet minimum energy crossing point search
 - Intrinsic reaction coordinate generation for the optimized TSs

-To run this for your own azobenzene derivatives, simply supply thier SMILES strings in `examples/job_info.json`:
+To run this for your own molecules, simply supply their SMILES strings in the file `examples/job_info.json`:
 ```
 "smiles_list": [...]
 ````
 Note that you only need to provide one cis or trans SMILES per molecule.
-You can also set the directory of your singlet NN model (`weightpath`), the directory of your triplet model `(triplet_weightpath`), the device you want to use (`cpu` if you have no GPUs, or an index of the number GPU you want to use), and the number of parallel jobs to run at once for each of the configs (`num_parallel`).
+You can also set the directory of your singlet neural network model (`weightpath`), the directory of your triplet model `(triplet_weightpath`), the device you want to use (`cpu` if you have no GPUs, or the index of the GPU you want to use), and the number of parallel jobs to run at once for each of the configs (`num_parallel`).

 The final results are stored in `examples/summary.pickle`.
-[Tutorials](https://github.com/learningmatter-mit/azo_barriers/tutorials) show how to load, visualize, and interpret the results (see below).
+[Tutorials](https://github.com/learningmatter-mit/azo_barriers/tutorials) show how to load, visualize, and interpret the results.
 They also go into some detail about other parameters you can specify in `job_info.json`